MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 ### How WINS reverse lookup works

 There is also a WINS-R record or WINS reverse lookup entry that can be enabled and added to reverse lookup zones.
-However, because the WINS database is not indexed by IP address, the DNS service cannot send a reverse name lookup to WINS to get the name of a computer given its IP address.
+However, because the WINS database is not indexed by IP address, the DNS service can't send a reverse name lookup to WINS to get the name of a computer given its IP address.

-Because WINS does not provide reverse lookup capability, the DNS service instead sends a node adapter status request directly to the IP address implied in the DNS reverse query.
+Because WINS doesn't provide reverse lookup capability, the DNS service instead sends a node adapter status request directly to the IP address implied in the DNS reverse query.
 When the DNS server gets the NetBIOS name from the node status response, it appends the DNS domain name back onto the NetBIOS name provided in the node status response and forwards the result to the requesting client.

 > [!NOTE]
 > Information the user should notice even if skimmingWINS and WINS-R RRs are proprietary to the DNS Server service provided by Windows.
 You can prevent these resource records from being included in zone transfers to other DNS server implementations.